Get ready for the lesbian Netflix shows you have to watch!

 Lesbian couple Stef and Lena raise Stef’s biological son Brandon, the adopted twins Jesus and Mariana, and foster kids (later adopted) Callie and Jude.

-Speaking of diversity, they are a multi-ethnic lesbian family, and throughout the series, two trans characters are introduced as well!
+Speaking of diversity, they are a multi-ethnic lesbian family, and throughout the series, two trans characters are also introduced!

 The creators also made sure to actually cast trans actors for these trans roles, something that is still often overlooked in Hollywood.

-It’s no wonder this lesbian Netflix series has earned two GLAAD Media Awards (and one Teen Choice Award).
+It’s no wonder this lesbian Netflix series has earned multiple GLAAD Media Awards (and one Teen Choice Award).

 What seemed to be a popular new lesbian hype was sadly canceled after just one season.